ALive-research/Slicer-Liver/Docs/adr/0023-unified-gui-stage-workflow.md

 - `LiverResections/` registers a custom Slicer layout for the resectogram view.
 - The sidebar's per-stage state indicators are driven by a per-stage `isComplete()` query (or equivalent) defined by each stage's module.
 - No new module declares `TotalSegmentator` or `MONAILabel` as `EXTENSION_DEPENDS`.
 The first-use install path is implemented in `LiverSegmentation/Logic/` (and any other AI-consuming module).
-- `.lrp.json` schema header reads `"schemaVersion": 3` on writes; reader supports v2-to-v3 fallback loading.
+- `.lrp.json` schema header reads `"schemaVersion": 2` on writes; reader rejects v1 outright and tolerates absent surgeon-state blocks within v2 via documented defaults.
 - Subject Hierarchy folder names "Anatomy", "Vascular Territories", "Resections", "Volumetry" exist after typical workflow use.
 Grep for `SubjectHierarchyCreateFolder` (or upstream equivalent) in each module's logic.
 - The 2026-05-14 stitch and 2026-05-15 framework PKS notes carry "Superseded by ADR-0023" annotations on the relevant claims.